michaeldexter/occambsd/README.md

 ## Requirements

-FreeBSD 13.0-RELEASE source code or later in /usr/src
+FreeBSD 13.0-RELEASE source code or later in /usr/src or modify the $src_dir variable as required

 ## Layout